-The Ph.D. program in rehabilitation and movement science is a hybrid program, blending online learning (85 percent) with two one-week on-campus sessions per year (15 percent).
-This format helps supports working healthcare professionals who want to further their careers and pursue work in education and research.
+The PhD program in rehabilitation and movement science blends online learning with two 1-week on-campus sessions per year.
+This format helps support working healthcare professionals who want to further their careers and pursue work in education and research.

 For online courses within the program, students will be required to use Canvas for the asynchronous online courses, and both Canvas and Zoom for the synchronous statistics courses.
 The statistics courses will have an online portion and a weekly real-time Zoom meeting with an on-campus attendance option.
 Additional instructions will be provided with each course.

-Each year following completion of the summer semester and prior to the start of the fall semester, students will participate in a one-week, on-campus boot camp with faculty and peers.
-Discussion and activities will focus on reviewing the previous year's work and preparing for the year to come.
-The second on-site week takes place at the completion of the fall semester.
-Additional on-campus meetings can be arranged by the student with the respective course instructors and mentors as needed.
+Each year, during the first week of the fall and spring semesters, students participate in a one-week, on-campus boot camp with faculty and peers.
+Discussion and activities focus on research topic advancement, reviewing previous work, and preparing for the term to come.
+Additional on-campus meetings can be arranged by students with the respective course instructors and mentors as needed.

 Note: This information is current for the 2022-23 academic year; however, all stated academic information is subject to change.
 Please refer to the current Academic Catalog for more information.

 Note: This program is not accredited by CAPTE.